ppozzi/SLM-3dPointCloud/readme.txt

 	spots_coords: Nx3 numpy array.
 Desired x,y and z coordinates, in micrometers of the N spots in the point cloud
 	spots_ints: numpy array.
 Target intensities of the point cloud spots get_perf=False: boolean.
-If True, the function returns the computation time, efficiency and uniformity of the hologram.
+If True, the function returns the computation time, efficiency, uniformity and variance of the hologram.
 Computation of the performance will require extra time, only set to True for diagnostics/benchmarking.

 gs(spots_coords, spots_ints, iterations, get_perf=False):